 If the accident happened during business hours, you can have your vehicle towed to a local auto shop or collision center.

-But if the accident happened after business hours, then you may have to pay extra money to have your vehicle towed to an overnight storage facility — usually a police impound, salvage yard, or the towing company’s yard.
+But if the accident happened after business hours, then you may have to pay extra to have your vehicle towed to an overnight storage facility — usually a police impound, salvage yard, or the towing company’s yard.
 In the morning, you’ll have to get it towed to the auto repair center.

 Obviously, this may cost you a ton of money.